Q: Why do libraries always have to be quiet?

 Q: Will library staff members edit your papers for you?
 What is the website where I can have my research paper corrected?

-A: We will be happy to help you with citation and formatting, and we're always willing to give basic feedback, but your primary source for help with writing assignments should be the Writing Center.
+A: We will be happy to help you with citation and formatting, and we're always willing to give basic feedback, but your primary source for help with writing assignments should be the Learning Center.

 Q: Does the library offer help on a subject?